wp-plugins/mendeleyplugin/readme.txt

 == Change log ==

+= 0.3.1 =
+* Corrected type in source code
+* More consistent and complete support for CSS formatting output
+* Widgets now support display of latest / first x documents from collection

-= 0.3.0 =
+= 0.3.0 (11.08.2010) =
-* Added support for caching the date requested from Mendeley in the Wordpress database
+* Added support for caching the data requested from Mendeley in the Wordpress database

 = 0.2.0 =
 * Added support for widgets